brbzull0/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 read-while-writer functionality until it has determined that it will be able to cache the object.

-The following settings must be made in :file:`records.config` to enable read-while-writer functionality in ATS::
+The following settings must be made in :file:`records.yaml` to enable read-while-writer functionality in ATS::

     CONFIG proxy.config.cache.enable_read_while_writer INT 1